05 A Lady to Lead

 “Maybe now she won’t ask why we needed the water,” Josah thought.
 He wanted to look over to see what Ena was doing but didn’t want to bring any attention to the wall.
 Ena was still hiding.

-She turned and led the group beyond the barn.
-Josah slowed his pace and let Conall catch up to him.
+She turned and led them beyond the barn.
+Josah slowed his pace, allowing Conall to catch up to him.
 Then, he whispered, “Is the barn safe for Ena?”

 Caleb raised his hands, questioning the request.
 The Dragoon only wanted Josah near.
 How could he get that big cat into the barn?
 But without hesitation, Caleb ran back to the pot, picked it up, and came to the wall.

-He placed the pot on top of the wall, jumped up and leaned over.
-Ena waited patiently.
-“Ena, I have water for you.”
+He placed the container on top of the wall, jumped up, and leaned over.
+The big cat waited patiently.
+“Ena, I have something for you.”